Helium as an Indicator of the Neutron-Star Merger Remnant Lifetime and its Potential for Equation of State Constraints: The observational limits on helium production in AT2017gfo

-Each model involves solving the NLTE statistical equilibrium equations (see App.~\ref{app:ionisation-eq}) at each velocity point in the computational domain as input for the spectrum synthesis calculation discussed in Sect.~\ref{sec:PCygni}.
-However, it is instructive to consider behavior around the photosphere to illustrate when the line will appear.
-To this end, Fig.~\ref{fig:Helium_ionisation} shows, as a function of the adopted photospheric electron density (keeping everything else constant at their standard values, see App.~\ref{app:ionisation-eq}), the helium ionization state, occupation fraction for the \threeS level, and the helium density required for photospheric optical depth $\tau=0.86 \pm 0.18$ (see below).
-As discussed by \citet{Sneppen2024_helium}, the \threeS population is set by the balance between the outgoing pathways (i.e.\ decay to the \hei ground state) versus the incoming recombination rate (which itself depends on the ionisation state of helium in the ejecta).
+Each model involves solving the NLTE statistical equilibrium equations (see App.~\ref{app:ionisation-eq}) at all velocity points as input for the spectrum synthesis calculation.
+However, it is instructive to consider the behavior near the photosphere to illustrate when the line becomes visible.
+To this end, Fig.~\ref{fig:Helium_ionisation} shows, as a function of the adopted photospheric electron density (with all other parameters held at their standard values; see App.~\ref{app:ionisation-eq}), the helium ionization state, occupation fraction of the \threeS level, and the helium density required to achieve a photospheric optical depth $\tau=0.86 \pm 0.18$ (see below).
+As discussed by \citet{Sneppen2024_helium}, the \threeS population is governed by the balance between the outgoing pathways (i.e.,\ decay to the \hei ground state) versus the incoming recombination rate (which itself depends on the ionization state of helium in the ejecta).
 The recombination rate is maximized, and thus the highest population in the \threeS state is achieved, when the majority of helium is singly ionized (see Fig.~\ref{fig:Helium_ionisation}, top and middle panel).
-Conversely, the triplet population is minimal for either i) weak non-thermal ionisation (as fulfilled in the LTE limit where the \hei ground state is the only significantly populated level) or ii) low electron densities and/or high non-thermal ionisation rates (i.e.\ the regime of \heiii dominance).
+Conversely, the triplet population is minimized for either i) weak non-thermal ionization (as fulfilled in the LTE limit where the \hei ground state is the only significantly populated level) or ii) low electron densities and/or high non-thermal ionization rates (i.e.,\ the regime of \heiii dominance).